team-watchdog/colombo-skylines/README.md

 ![image](https://github.com/user-attachments/assets/ce65de82-8c8c-4251-b90d-90727196ba2d)

-This project is built with the use of data from
+This project is built with the use of publicly available data from
+- Colombo Municipal Council
 - Sri Lanka Urban Development Authority
 - Sri Lanka Department of Census and Statistics
 - University of Moratuwa's Department of Transport and Policy Planning
 - META's Data for Good projects, especially their population mapping work with the Center for International Earth Science Information Network (CIESIN) at the Columbia Climate School
 - UN-Habitat
-- The brilliant minds behind the ComTRANS reports and its associated studies and surveys
+- The ComTRANS reports and its associated studies and surveys
 - OpenStreetMap
 - ESA's Sentinel-2 program, from which we've gotten a lot of satellite imagery: see [https://github.com/team-watchdog/satellite2024](https://github.com/team-watchdog/satellite2024)